arandomguyalive/cyclotron/PROJECT_LOG.md

     *   **Signal Mode (Text Posts):** Implemented "Signal" creation mode for raw text transmissions and a specialized "Terminal Card" renderer in the Home Feed.
     *   **Blacklist Visual Polish:** Enhanced the "Golden Ticket" with 3D holographic tilt/glitch effects, added animated graphs to the Sovereign Wallet, and a distinct "Star Badge" for Lifetime profiles.

+### Phase 8: Deployment & Marketing Prep (Dec 16, 2025 - Present)
+*   **Goal:** Prepare for the official launch of the "Blacklist" tier by optimizing the user journey and presentation.
+*   **Key Actions:**
+    *   **SEO & Metadata Optimization:** Updated `layout.tsx` with a compelling title, description, and Open Graph tags for enhanced social media sharing and discoverability.
+    *   **Scarcity Counter:** Implemented a "X/500 Blacklist Spots Remaining" counter on the Upgrade page to drive urgency and perceived exclusivity.

 ---

 ## 3. UPDATED Current System Status (As of Dec 16, 2025)